Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Electro-aether-energy in cosmology

-A larger Hubble constant leads to a smaller age of the Universe, bringing it close to physical lower bounds.
-For $H_0=73$ km/s Mpc the age of the Universe is about 12.8 Gyr rather than the 13.8 Gyr in $\Lam$CDM.
-This is slightly older than the age of the oldest cluster M4 based on main sequence stars $12.6\pm 1.1$ Gyr, or based on the oldest white dwarfs $12.7 \pm 0.7$ Gyr \cite{rich2009fundamentals}.
-But it is younger than the estimated age $13.7\pm 0.7$ Gyr for the Methusalah star HD 140283 \cite{creevey2015benchmark}, and the accurate $13.535 \pm 0.002$ Gyr of the ultra-metal poor 2MASS J18082002–5104378 B \cite{schlaufman2018ultra}.
-These and related discrepancies need to be sorted out.
-The quite early EZPE structure formation is most welcome for this.
+Though too seldomly stressed, a large Hubble constant leads to a small age of the Universe, bringing it close to physical lower bounds.
+The value $H_0=73$ km/s Mpc leads to \BEQ \text{Age of Universe} \approx 12.8 \text{ Gyr}, \EEQ rather than the 13.8 Gyr in $\Lam$CDM.
+This is slightly older than the age of the oldest cluster M4 based on main sequence stars $12.6\pm 1.1$ Gyr, or based on the oldest white dwarfs $12.7 \pm 0.7$ Gyr \citep{rich2009fundamentals}.
+But it is younger than the estimated age $13.7\pm 0.7$ Gyr for the Methusalah star HD 140283 \citep{creevey2015benchmark}, and the accurate $13.535 \pm 0.002$ Gyr of the ultra-metal poor 2MASS J18082002–5104378 B \citep{schlaufman2018ultra}.